owncloud/ocis/services/web/README.md

 ## WebUI Options

 Beside theming, the behaviour of the embedded WebUI can be configured via options.
-See the environment variables `WEB_OPTIONS_xxx` for more details.
+See the environment variables `WEB_OPTION_xxx` for more details.